emmakova/rba/README.md

 ## 🛠️ Running the app only (dev profile)

-1. build the app using `./gradlew clean build -x test`
+1. build the app using `./gradlew clean build`; for skipping unit and integration tests add `./gradlew clean build -x test`
 2. start the app using `./gradlew bootRun --args='--spring.profiles.active=dev'`